-One of those traditions is seeing “The Nutcracker,” performed at several theatres around the area.
-The most celebrated and elaborate version is by the world-renowned Joffrey Ballet.
-The famous Tchaikovsky score is played live by the Chicago Philharmonic Orchestra, as graceful ballet dancers in beautiful costumes use dance to tell the story of a young girl’s Christmas dream (November 30–December 29; Auditorium Theatre, Roosevelt University, 50 E Ida B. Wells Drive).
+One exciting holiday tradition is seeing “The Nutcracker,” performed at several theaters around the area.
+The most celebrated version is put on by the world-renowned Joffrey Ballet.
+Enjoy an incredible performance by the Chicago Philharmonic Orchestra and see graceful ballet dancers tell the story of a young girl’s Christmas dream.

-For kids who can’t sit through a 2-hour ballet, plus intermission, rent ice skates and cruise around Maggie Daley Park Skating Ribbon.
-The untraditional, winding path next to Millennium Park has the skyline as a backdrop.
-Night skating is available, and you can even skate on Christmas Eve and Christmas Day (opens November 15; Millennium Park).
+If you want to put a smile on the kids' faces, rent ice skates and cruise around Maggie Daley Park Skating Ribbon.
+The winding path next to Millennium Park offers the majestic skyline as a backdrop, and the rink is even open on Christmas Eve and Christmas Day (opens November 18; Millennium Park).

-Animal-themed light displays set to music, as well as actual animals, are part of Lincoln Park Zoo’s ZooLights.
-Admission is free to see more than 2 million lights used in the displays, although there are fees to ride the train or carousel.
-Ice sculptures are carved on weekends, and carolers stroll the grounds (November 29–January 5, select days; 2001 N Clark).
+Animal-themed light displays set to music (and real animals) are highlights at Lincoln Park Zoo’s ZooLights.
+Admission is free to see more than two million lights on display, plus ice sculptures being carved and carolers strolling the grounds (November 17–January 7, select days).

 Trees are the stars of the light show at the unique Illumination at The Morton Arboretum in west suburban Lisle.
-Visitors walk along a 1-mile path past colorful and creative art installations within the trees.
-Entertainment, hot chocolate and bonfires dot the path (November 23– January 5; 4100 Illinois Route 53).
+Visitors walk along a one-mile path past colorful and creative art installations within the trees.
+Entertainment, hot chocolate and bonfires dot the path (November 18 – January 6).

-Stay in your car for the drive-through light display in East Peoria’s Festival of Lights, a 35-year tradition, with giant animated displays of things like ski jumpers and a 160-foot-long steam engine train.
-Be sure to wave to FOLEPI, the event’s toy soldier mascot, and if you’re lucky, you might see Santa, who occasionally drops by (November 23–December 31; 123 Par 3 Lane).
+Stay in your car for the drive-through light display in East Peoria’s Festival of Lights, a 35-year tradition with giant animated displays, including a 160-foot-long steam engine train.
+If you’re lucky, you might see Santa, who occasionally drops by (November 24 – January 1).

-Alton’s Christmas Wonderland light show, set up by the “grandpa gang,” fills Rock Spring Park with more than 4 million lights, including a cascading waterfall.
-Afterward, head to the neighboring town of Bethalto, where their Christmas Village features a live nativity, and holiday craft and food vendors (November 29– December 29; 2116 College Ave.).
+Alton’s Christmas Wonderland light show fills Rock Spring Park with more than four million lights, including a cascading waterfall.
+Afterward, head to the neighboring town of Bethalto, where their Christmas Village features a live nativity scene, plus holiday craft and food vendors (November 24 – December 27).

 Families spend the whole day out at Rockford’s annual Stroll on State.
-A parade and family stroll starts the day.
-Meander around the area, taking horse-and-wagon rides, enjoying music and food, and visiting the new kids’ elf houses.
-The evening tree-lighting celebration is capped off with fireworks and a synchronized light show under the Jefferson Street Bridge, along the banks of the Rock River (November 30).
+A parade and family stroll start the day.
+After that, you can meander around the area, take horse-and-wagon rides, enjoy music and food, and visit the elf houses.
+The evening tree-lighting celebration is capped off with fireworks and a synchronized light show along the banks of the Rock River (November 25).

 Find unexpected ways to enjoy Illinois in this biannual magazine that explores every corner of the state.
 Each issue offers a mix of travel stories, stunning photography and timely trip ideas that make the most of each season.